 The rest of our clothing, shoes, and additional toiletries were packed in our roller suitcases.

-We considered Facebook marketplace and Amazon for our suitace shopping, so some of our luggage was new and some used.
-We chose gently-used luggage so that it would last while at the same time saving some money and bought the rest brand new.
+We considered Facebook marketplace and Amazon for our suitcace shopping, so some of our luggage was new and some used.
+We chose gently used luggage so that it would last while saving some money, and we bought the rest brand new.

 Here’s the Roller Luggage we chose for our family trip to Europe: